 What is the Address Resolution Protocol (ARP)?

-The ARP is a protocol that associates a given IP address with the link layer address of the relevant physical machine.
 Since IPv4 is still the most commonly used internet protocol, ARP generally bridges the gap between 32-bit IPv4 addresses and 48-bit MAC addresses.
 It works in both directions.

 The relationship between a given MAC address and its IP address is kept in a table known as the ARP cache.
 When a packet heading towards a host on a LAN gets to the gateway, the gateway uses ARP to associate the MAC or physical host address with its correlating IP address.